Build Conversation

 msg = monster(msg)

 Angel: It seems like the conversation history is missing.
-Could you please provide more details or context so I can assist you better?
+Could you provide more details or ask your question, so I can assist you better?

 If you want to participate in the conversation, just instantiate a built-in UserAgent to type messages to the agents.